pivotal-cf/kiln/README.md

-  glaze                    Pin versions in Kilnfile to match lock. help                     prints this usage information publish                  publish tile on Pivnet release-notes            generates release notes from bosh-release release notes sync-with-local          update the Kilnfile.lock based on local releases test                     Test manifest for a product
+  glaze                    Pin versions in Kilnfile to match lock. help                     prints this usage information publish                  publish tile on Pivnet re-bake                  re-bake constructs a tile from a bake record release-notes            generates release notes from bosh-release release notes sync-with-local          update the Kilnfile.lock based on local releases test                     Test manifest for a product